Working Towards a Better Tomorrow

 Mohamed Aly is the Accounting Manager at Mohammed Webb Foundation.
 With more than 11 years of experience in the field of accounting and auditing, his experience spans several lines of businesses and sectors.
 He is a Member of the American Institute of Certified Public Accountants (AICPA) and a Chartered Global Management Accountant (CGMA).

-Sunday School President
+Sunday School Principal

 Nabeela Syed serves as the Principal for the Mohammad Webb Youth Sunday Program.
 Born in Edmonton, Alberta, Canada, she moved to Chicago at the age of 13 and has lived here since then.
 She has her Bachelor’s degree in Arts of Social Science with a concentration in Early Education, and a post-bachelor degree in communication disorders and speech-language pathology.
 She currently works in Early Intervention as a speech therapist.
 Prior to that, she worked as a 2nd and 4th-grade teacher and then provided home daycare services for almost 3 years while going back to school.
 Nabeela also committed two years of teaching services to Webb Foundation and taught Seerah class for 4th/5th grade and Islamic Studies for 6th/7th grade.
 She enjoys working with children and adults and looks forward to working with Webb staff as a support and encouragement to help make teaching faith exciting and fun.
 Nabeela has two children and resides in Bartlett, Illinois.